Develop Leaders: Three Effortless Steps for Transforming Employees into Leaders

 Employees hate feeling ignored.

-That means that ongoing conversations with the team and its members is essential for best management practices.
+That means that ongoing conversations with the team and its members are essential for best management practices.

 It’s important to remember that these ongoing conversations should be based on employee strength as it will create more engagement from them.